Call operation

 The full set of operations can be found on the Workday Web Services Directory (opens new window).

-The Workday connector works with v29.0 and v32.2 of WWS.
+The Workday connector works with v29.0 and v32.2 releases of WWS.

-Select the fields that require values assigned to attributes.
-These are attributes that will be included in the XML tag of the selected field.
+These attributes are part of the XML tag of the selected field.

-This field is present only for operations that have at least one field with attributes.
+Only for operations that have at least one field with attributes.

 Select Maintain Contact Information

-Fields with attributes
+# Fields with attributes

 Selecting Email Address Data to include attribute values

-Fields with multiple values
+# Fields with multiple values